 Draft for a semantics for adaptive interfaces (that may become a WAI-ARIA extension) and personalization syntax to enable adaptable interfaces.
 See https://w3c.github.io/coga/issue-papers/links-buttons.html

-The diagrams show how these need to be integrated to enable accessibility for people with cognitive disabilities
+The diagram shows how these need to be integrated to enable accessibility for people with cognitive disabilities

+Figure 1.
+Diagram showing user research leading to techniques & WCAG extension, specific issues, semantics for adaptive interfaces and preferences with integration of standards

 A roadmap must enable the integration of all the pieces that can make accessibility for people with cognitive disabilities workable.
 A roadmap must also address the author needs and issues that will help make this work practical.
 For example: Best practice documents and how to ensure that personalization is practical and testable.

-Figure 1 Anticipated Roadmap
+Figure 2 Anticipated Roadmap

 The diagram shows what we are anticipating moving towards a roadmap.
 (Note that this work has yet to be completed.)